 Due to all of these factors, we can provide an incredible Kudu hunting experience that few other outfitters can match.
 If you’ve always dreamed of hunting the legendary “grey ghost” in the South African bushveld, then you need to book one of our Kudu hunts.
 What Kudu hunting methods do you use?
 The vast majority of our Kudu hunting is conducted via walk and stalk.
 We drive until find a recent track crossing the road that is big enough and then follow on foot.
 Another common tactic is to slowly walk through areas containing known food or water sources while on the lookout for animals moving through the area.

 How much does a Kudu hunting safari in South Africa with you cost?
-For the 2017 hunting season, our trophy fee for Kudu is $2,250.
-Second only to buffalo, Kudu hunting safaris are one of our most popular hunts.
-Because of this, we have several hunting packages (especially the “Bushveld” and “Spiral Horn Antelope” packages), that provide an outstanding opportunity to hunt kudu along with some of our other popular species of plains game at a reasonable price.
+For the 2024 hunting season, our trophy fee for Kudu is $3,000.
+Kudu hunting safaris are one of our most popular hunts.
+Because of this, we have several hunting packages (especially the “Bushveld” package), that provide an outstanding opportunity to hunt kudu along with some of our other popular species of plains game at a reasonable price.

 When do you do your Kudu hunting?
 Kudu are another species that may may be successfully hunted virtually all year round.
 However, like Impala, May through November are the best months for Kudu hunting in South Africa with us.

 During this time, there is much less vegetation present, which is allows for great visibility out in the bush.
 Additionally, there are fewer water sources and the Kudu tend to be more concentrated near reliable water sources.
 Due to the fact that we have carefully managed our land, we have excellent year round sources of food and water on our main Kudu hunting area in Limpopo Province that attract Kudu from miles around.